Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Another Life

-Netflix also canceled the Katee Sackhoff-starring space drama, Another Life, this year.
+Netflix also canceled the Katee Sackhoff-starring space drama, Another Life, in 2022.
 The show, which ran for two seasons, focuses on an astronaut (Sackhoff) who leads a crew searching for alien intelligence.
 The show was not received well critically, which may have been part of the reason for its cancellation.

 The Walking Dead

-After 12 years, the original Walking Dead series is ending after 11 seasons.
-While The Walking Dead is ending, there are still several other series airing or in the works in the same universe, so the good news is there will be no lack of zombie apocalypse fare for you to watch on AMC.
+After 12 years, the original Walking Dead series has ended after 11 seasons.
+While The Walking Dead is over, there are still several other series airing or in the works in the same universe, so the good news is there will be no lack of zombie apocalypse fare for you to watch on AMC.

 The Expanse